apereo/cas/docs/cas-server-documentation/protocol/WS-Federation-Protocol.md

 }
 ```

+The configuration of this component qualifies to use the [Spring Expression Language](../installation/Configuring-Spring-Expressions.html) syntax.
+The script
-The script itself may have the following outline:
+itself may have the following outline:

 ```groovy
 def run(final Object... args) {